 Direct Line: 770-863-8907

 Bill has over a decade of experience in community association law.
-His wide-ranging practice focuses on both general counseling and litigation, which gives him a unique perspective.
+His wide-ranging practice focuses on both general service and litigation, which gives him a unique perspective.

 With his significant trial experience, Bill knows what it takes to successfully defend his clients in court.
 Bill also knows that his clients value cost-efficient, practical representation and creative solutions.
 He always thinks outside-the-box and has successfully resolved a number of complex matters through alternative dispute resolution, including mediation and judicially-hosted settlement conferences.